Copy editing: Contemporary

 Before the digital era, copy editors would mark errors and inconsistencies with a red pen, using a markup language of symbols that were universally known.
 The traditional copy editor was once defined as editing for grammar, spelling, punctuation and other mechanics of style.

-Copy-editing symbols cannot be used in digital editing because they are not supported by tools such as track changes.
+Copy editing symbols cannot be used in digital editing because they are not supported by tools such as track changes.
 With more posting online and less printing on paper, hard copies can no longer keep pace with digital publishing.
 For a publisher to hire copy editors to print a hard copy, make edits and then make changes, is no longer the most efficient process.
 The position of copy editors is at risk because software can correct grammatical errors more quickly and cheaply.

-Professionals feared that the introduction of digital editing software would end copyediting careers.
+Professionals feared that the introduction of digital editing software would end copy editing careers.
 Copy editors are still employed and needed for heavy edits, such as fact-checking and content organization, which are beyond the abilities of the software.
 With grammar software and journalists who can edit, copy editors are seen as a luxury in publishing.
 The potential for a company to use editing software may also require the copy editor to only perform heavy editing and querying.
-Though the steps for copyediting are the same, the execution has been adapted for digital environments.
+Though the steps for copy editing are the same, the execution has been adapted for digital environments.

 Contemporary copy editor

 The field of copy editing is not obsolete.
 Teresa Schmedding, president of the American Copy Editors Society (ACES) and a deputy managing editor at the Daily Herald in Chicago, thinks that copy editors are "a natural fit" for digital journalism and social media because, though publishing has been made available to almost anyone, quality and credibility are brought to content only by copy editors.

 Copy editors must now consider multimedia aspects of the story, such as video, images, audio and search engine optimization, which may be included in digital publications.
 Digital editing now requires copy editors to understand SEO, HTML, CSS and RSS feeds, as well as creative tools like Adobe Illustrator.
 This shows that the age of copy editing has now surpassed traditional methods of editing.
-The basics of checking grammar and punctuation are still necessary, but in the age of technology, the field of copy-editing has grown to include digital editing of various forms of media.
+The basics of checking grammar and punctuation are still necessary, but in the age of technology, the field of copy editing has grown to include digital editing of various forms of media.
 Contemporary copy editors now have to review and understand current technology to help authors gain credibility in today's digital age.